shiredevs/solarbank/docs/generating-self-signed-certificates-for-testing.md

 # Generating self-signed certificates for testing
-## Prequisities
+## Prerequisites
-- openssl on command line
+- openssl on the command line

 ## Create certificate
-This will generate sef-signed certificate which should be used for testing only.
+This will generate self-signed certificates which should be used for testing only.

 - Generate a private key:
 ```shell
 openssl genpkey -algorithm RSA -out test-key.pem -aes256
 ```
-- Generate self signed cert using key valid for 365 days:
+- Generate a self-signed certificate using the key valid for 365 days:
 ```shell
 openssl req -x509 -key test-key.pem -out test-cert.pem -days 365
 ```